sergueik/springboot_study/basic-nginx/README.md

 ```sh
 curl http://localhost:80/application/
 ```
-NOTE: there is no explicit mapping of the `/application` in the nginx configuguration.
+NOTE: there is no explicit mapping of the `/application` in the nginx configuration.

 If there is need to troubleshoot the java instance
 ```sh